immersive-web/anchors/explainer.md

         1. An arbitrary pose in 3D space that needs to be updated relative to the physical world.
 Anchors that represent an arbitrary pose can be created and registered in ARKit.
 This is the same as the anchor concept in this explainer.
         1. A real world object that the system is able to identify from the real world understanding.
 These elements have a pose, but also include other information such as geometry.
 At the moment of the publication of this explainer ARKit is able to understand [ARPlaneAnchor](https://developer.apple.com/documentation/arkit/arplaneanchor), [ARFaceAnchor](https://developer.apple.com/documentation/arkit/arfaceanchor) and [ARImageAnchor](https://developer.apple.com/documentation/arkit/arimageanchor) as anchors.

-        While ARKit uses the concept of an anchor to represent the pose and the identified real world object, this explainer currently uses the term anchor to only represent an object with a pose that specifies it's location relative to the physical world.
+        While ARKit uses the concept of an anchor to represent the pose and the identified real world object, this explainer currently uses the term anchor to only represent an object with a pose that specifies its location relative to the physical world.
 The [ARAnchor](https://developer.apple.com/documentation/arkit/aranchor) (1) base class in ARKit would be equivalent of the concept of an anchor in this explainer.
 Additional information about the representation of real world objects is out of the scope of this explainer.
 This differentiation between the concept of an anchor in ARKit and in the scope of this explainer is subtle but important.

 # Scope